-3.2.2 Entity's ID
+3.2.2 Authentication of organization identity

 Prior to the issuing and delivering a certificate for an organisation, the information must be authenticated with regards to the formation and legal nature of the entity.
 The RA requests the required documentation depending on the type of entity in order to identify it.
 This information is published in the RA's operating manuals and on Camerfirma's web site.